adrian-dragos/SI/README.md

 # How to run

-Ensure that you have node 16.14.2+ version installed and angular 13.0+ installed Ensure that you have python 3.10.4+ installed
+Ensure that you have node 16.14.2+ version installed and angular 13.0+ installed <br>
+Ensure that you have python 3.10.4+ installed <br>
-Ensure that you have pip installed 22.1.1+
+Ensure that you have pip installed 22.1.1+ <br>

 1) open terminal in the folder that is cloned
 2) <br>``` pip install flask```